Glorious Ireland and The Wild Atlantic Way!

 Full day spent touring the Connemara National Park, Galway

-Situated on the Gaeltacht border, Connemara’s National Park is a 2000-hectare state owned conservation centre incorporating of mountains, bogs and grasslands with wonderful wildlife.
+Situated on the Gaeltacht border, Connemara’s National Park is a 2000-hectare state owned conservation centre incorporating of mountains, bogs, and grasslands with wonderful wildlife.
 Four of the mountains belong to the Twelve Bens range, including the highest, Benbaun (730 metres).
 At the centre of the park is the valley of Glanmore where the Polladirk River flows.

 Over the years many artists have spent time in Cashel: from Lucian Freud, Paul Newman and Claire Bloom to Bono and The Edge.
 Former Poet Laureate Ted Hughes is on record saying that it was whilst living at DOONREAGAN in the 1960s that he made his “big breakthrough – in his writing and in everything to do with himself”.

-En route back to Adare stopover in Galway for a brief visit.
+En route back to Dromoland stopover in Galway for a brief visit.
 A balmy, bohemian city with a love of traditional music – Galway is hard to resist.
 The spirit of Ireland’s west coast beats through the bustling streets, from mellow old pubs boasting turf and cosy corners, to shops selling Claddagh rings, Aran sweaters and bog-oak carvings.

 Glin Castle Gardens